algakovic/Among-Us-auto-sorter/.ipynb_checkpoints/README-checkpoint.md

 ## Among Us tournaments
 Among us tournament currently hold lobbies of 10 people and points are awarded as participants win lose gain kills or vote correctly/ incorrectly.
-The code in this notebook and script file is designed to randomly auto-sort a number of participants 10 - 40 into groups of 10 for tournament level games.
-The output will produce randomised teams of ten players called lobbies.
+The code in this notebook and script file is designed to randomly auto-sort a number of participants 20 - 40 into groups of 10 for tournament level games.
+The output will produce randomised teams of ten players labeled lobbies.

 ### Usage: